- Teaches students:

 Hello there!
 My name is Fernando, and I bring lots of profession playing and teaching experience to the table.
 I am an active musician in several local bands of various styles and genres, including jazz bands, Latin jazz bands, sax quartets, church groups, and musicals.
 I have played across southern California, several other states including Nevada (Reno Jazz Festival), Portugal, and Mexico.

-I have a Bachelor of Arts degree in Music Education, from CSUF.
+I have a Master of Music in Conducting from Messiah College, and a Bachelor of Arts degree in Music Education, from CSUF.
 I also hold a valid California Teaching Credential, which I completed through CSUF.
 I also hold an Associate of Arts degree in Music from Fullerton College.
-I am also currently working on my Master's Degree in Music Conducting.

-I am the Instrumental and Choral Music Teacher at Buena Park Jr. High School, in the city of Buena Park, where I teach band, orchestra, percussion, and choir.
+I am currently the director of bands at Savanna High School in Anaheim, CA. I teach 3 concert band groups, Jazz band, and marching band.
+Previously, I was the Instrumental and Choral Music Teacher at Buena Park Jr. High School, in the city of Buena Park, where I taught band, orchestra, percussion, and choir.

 I have also taught woodwinds for various high schools across southern California, as well as a marching/visual coach for marching bands.